DragonHeart000/TwitchChatHotKeys/README.md

 Given that you have Java 9 or newer installed you are able to just run the jar file to execute TwitchChatHotKeys and start.

-If you downloaded the source you are able to compile the project into a jar file using your prefered compiler.
+If you downloaded the source you are able to compile the project into a jar file using your preferred compiler.
 Be sure to have Maven for the dependencies.

 All saves are currently saved in C://TwitchChatHotKeys/ However, this may be changed in the future and likely will be at least for certain Operating Systems.